Sri Lanka | Culture and History Small Group Tour

 Sri Lanka | Small Group Tour

-Odyssey offers easy, convenient, and relaxed escorted .across Asia include the charming Sri Lanka.
-We explore Sri Lanka's fairy-tale natural beauty, its ancient heritage, and the Portugese, Dutch and British history, its World Heritage Sites, and world famous places all with some truly all waiting to be explored on one of Odyssey’s small group
+Odyssey offers easy, convenient, and relaxed escorted small group tours across Asia include the charming Sri Lanka.
+We explore Sri Lanka's fairy-tale natural beauty, its ancient heritage, and the Portugese, Dutch and British history, its World Heritage Sites, and world famous places all with some truly spectacular scenery along the way.
+This and more is all waiting to be explored on one of Odyssey’s small group tours of Sri Lanka, designed for the senior traveller, and led by experienced, and enthusiastic like minded people.

 Odyssey Traveller's Sri Lanka small group tour for mature and senior travellers whether travelling as a couple or as a solo traveler, explores the culture, history, and landscape of Sri Lanka.
 Our 14-day small group escorted journey to one of the original spice islands takes in many of the country's attractions, travelling from the mild Indian Ocean coastline to the cooler ranges of the tea country.
 On this tour, we also explore both ancient temples and English garden landscapes, meeting some of the most charming people to be found along the way.